devsquad-cockpit/laravel/README.md

 #### Hide sensitive data from request
 Cockpit also will log the request data.
 If you need to hide some sensitive data, you must tell to cockpit which data do you want to hide.
+By default, `password` and `password_confirmation` are excluded.

 ```php
 // CockpitServiceProvider.php